mila-iqia/SARC/README.md

 # SARC

-In-house tool to monitor the usage of various computational resources at Mila.
+SARC stands for "Supervision et Analyde des Resources de Calcul".
+It's a Mila in-house tool to monitor the usage of computational resources by Mila users.
+It is not meant to be deployed on the users workstations.

 ## Installation and setup